Texas deputy killed while ‘trying to save people from the horrible fires’

-EASTLAND COUNTY, Texas (KTAB/KRBC) — An Eastland County Deputy was tragically killed while trying to save citizens from devastating fires overnight.
+EASTLAND COUNTY, Texas (KTAB/KRBC) — A deputy was killed while trying to save citizens from devastating fires.

 The Cisco Police Department confirms Deputy Barbara Fenley died during the fires.
 They say, “she was a special servant and an attribute to our profession.
 We will kneel in prayer for her family, friends and colleagues as they mourn.”